brouhaha/ibex/README.md

 positional argument to provides the name of the Apex executable (.SAV file) to be loaded and executed.

-Options may be used to specify files for disk input and output (Apex character device 3), and a file for printer output (Apex character device 2).
+Command line ptions may be used to specify the executable format, files for disk input and output
+(Apex character device 3), and a file for printer output (Apex character device 2).

+* `-b` specfies that the executable is in ".BIN" format, rather than ".SAV"

+* `-i <filename>` specifies the disk input file

+* `-o <filename>` specifies the disk input file

+* `-l <filename>` specifies the printer output file

 The Apex asm65 assembler might be invoked to assemble a program foo by